 90% Polyester / 10% Cotton

-This is another lacrosse net from Predator sports.
-This net is made from thicker 5 mm polyester, with triple-stitched bindings and a generous amount of lacing cord.
+This is a lacrosse net from Park & Sun.
+This net is made from thicker 5 mm nylon with 1-3/4″ mesh and a bungee cord frame.
 The netting material is highly durable, UV resistant and weather proof.

 Featured Image via Unsplash